epitron/pookie/README.md

 1. Get the code (`git clone http://github.com/epitron/pookie.git`)
 2. Run bundler (`bundle install`)
-3. Copy `config/connections.yml-default` to `config/connections.yml`, and edit it to configure what channels/networks pookie connects to.
+3. Copy `config/connections.yml-default` to `config/connections.yml`, and edit it to configure its name and what channels/networks it connects to
 4. Edit `config/settings.yml` (to name your bot)
 5. Run `./go`!